Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 **I cannot guarantee that this will not break some of your sound settings.** I am using Ubuntu 19.04 and the GUI version.

 You have to install one of the following packages!
-To install pulseaudio server
+To install pulseaudio server .
 ```
 sudo apt update
 sudo apt upgrade
 sudo apt install pulseaudio
 ```

-To install pulseaudio volume control
+To install pulseaudio volume control.
 ```
 sudo apt install pavucontrol
 ```